 Source(s) not provided due to copyright law and/or length of source(s).
+Teachers should provide access to the specified source(s).

 In the short story "All Summer in a Day" by Ray Bradbury, Margot's classmates are jealous of her because she has experienced the warmth of the sun.